padulkemid/trakka/README.md

 ## Branch Desc

-_DEVELOPMENT_ branch, do you own risk.
+_FRONT END_ branch, do you own risk.